Daniela231/Complex-Event-Processing-/README.md

 "Test" code will be added with every bigger implementation of a function.
 This will serve as a kind of unit-test.

-ceplogfile.log
+statistics_views.py

+Contains functions for statistic calculations on a given dataframe

+special_derived_value.py

+Contains the size and weighted avarage function

+Logfiles

+The ceptest#n.log file contain the output of the n-th test while the cep generator logfile contains the output of the eventstream and non sorted tests.

-This file contains the last cep test as a logging tool for an easier type to format to analyse the output for errors/malicious behaviour
+Those files contains the last cep test as a logging tool for an easier type to format to analyse the output for errors/malicious behaviour